ngeyen/online-Shopping-Mini-Project-/README.md

 # online-Shopping-Mini-Project-

-No backend code has been added it's purely front-end.
+No back-end code has been added it's purely front-end.

 Included
 - CSS
 - JS